Torrington, Connecticut: Coe Memorial Park restoration

 The historic restoration and renovation to downtown Coe Memorial Park were completed in the beginning of 2004.
 The Coe Memorial Park Subcommittee and the City of Torrington, worked closely with Ferrero Hixon Associates, to restore the Park to a Victorian walking park, much as it was when it was first gifted to the Town in 1906.
 These renovations included new sidewalks and paths, and the relocation of memorials and monuments.
 In 2005, award-winning horticulturist, Gwenythe B. Harvey, owner of the firm The Garden Goddess, LLC, was hired to redefine, design and upgrade existing garden areas.
 Coe Memorial Park's Botanical Gardens has since become a well-known tourist destination.

 Retail expansion

 Torrington hopes to attract a wide variety of merchants into its downtown setting.
 Empty and abandoned buildings would be converted into a mix of retail, office, and residential space.
 A potential plan discusses the possibility of a national clothing retailer or bookstore chain constructing a location at the top of Water Street on the site of the Kelley Bus Company.
 This plan had come under fire by some because it involves the demolition of the former Torrington railroad station, which is considered by many to be historical.
 Despite this, the 113-year-old former Torrington railroad station was demolished, as a safety hazard, on January 4, 2011.
 The historical society was able to save a few pieces, including the ticket window and some of the terra-cotta ornaments from the outside of the building.
-A Big Y supermarket and a Lowe's Home Improvement store opened in the summer of 2009 on Winsted Road.